 - You can use your space to meet.
 For example, if a face-to-face consultation is required, you can use your garden office rather than renting a room.

 - You can reduce your heating and electric bills.
 If you’ve already been working from home, you’ll be familiar with the winter dilemma of turning the heating on.
 After all, heating the entire house every time seems wildly indulgent.
-In your garden office, you only needing to heat the one space.
+In your garden office, you only need to heat one space.
 Plus, SMART garden offices are incredibly well insulated.

 - You can create that extra space you need without moving home.
 You may even choose to stop renting office space altogether.